pluralsh/plural-artifacts/prefect-agent/plural/docs/custom-workspaces.md

 ## Configuring

 Prefect agents allow for a single agent to poll multiple work queues for a lightweight and efficient deployment structure.
 By default a work queue named `default` is associated with the Prefect Agent.
-However, this can be overwritten with your own custom workspaces easily by modifying the `values.yaml` in your Plural config.
+However, this can be overwritten with your own custom workqueues easily by modifying the `values.yaml` in your Plural config.

 ### Plural Build